 We provide free car parking vouchers on the day that you are receiving your chemotherapy at LOC, please ask one of our reception team for further information.
 You can park in the streets around the clinic using a telephone payment system.
 Blue Badge holders can park in Westminster Council bays, which you will find in the surrounding streets.

-The Platinum Medical Centre have free valet parking for all of our patients.
-You may drive up to the entrance where a reception porter will take your car and park it for you.
-Please let the porters know you are an LOC patient as all outpatients receive priority for parking.
+The Platinum Medical Centre have free parking for all of our patients.
+You may drive up to the entrance where a reception porter will guide you to a space.
+If you are receiving treatment at LOC Chelsea (Sydney Street) please ask a member of the front of house team for parking details.

 Whilst attending the treatment suite you will be provided with a menu serving a selection of breakfast items, hot or cold meals and nutritious snacks.
 The menu has been designed, in line with the principles of the Living Well Programme, to meet your dietary needs during chemotherapy whilst also encouraging you to try new ingredients.
 The menu uses seasonal, locally sourced produce.
 We aim to use the highest quality ingredients, such as organic eggs and fresh fruits and vegetables from the New Covent Garden Market.